kzndotsh/awesome-discordpy/readme.md

 - [DeJayDev/speedboat](https://github.com/DeJayDev/speedboat) - A Discord bot for managing large communities.
 - [joinemm/miso-bot](https://github.com/joinemm/miso-bot) - Miso is a multipurpose Discord bot with over 100 commands and features.
 - [AlexFlipnote/discord_bot](https://github.com/AlexFlipnote/discord_bot.py) - A simple discord bot that helps you getting started within discord.py.

+## Guides and Tutorials

+- [Discord.py Masterclass](https://fallendeity.github.io/discord.py-masterclass/)- A tutorial/guide explaining all features in discord.py and how to make a discord bot from scratch.

 ## Community Gists